 For 2020 through 2022, the Company participates in the Internal Revenue Service ("IRS") Compliance Assurance Process ("CAP"), which is a voluntary program for large corporations.
 Under CAP, the IRS conducts a real-time audit and works contemporaneously with the Company to resolve any issues prior to the filing of the tax return.
 For 2020 and 2021, the Company was selected to participate in the phase of CAP reserved for taxpayers whose risk of noncompliance does not support use of IRS resources.
 The Company believes that participation in CAP should reduce tax-related uncertainties, if any.
-Although the outcome of tax audits is always uncertain, the Company believes that any adjustments resulting from audits will not have a material impact on its results of operations, financial position or cash flows.
-The Company and/or its subsidiaries also file income tax returns in various state, local and foreign jurisdictions.
+Although the outcome of tax audits is always uncertain, the Company and/or its subsidiaries also file income tax returns in various state, local and foreign jurisdictions.
 These returns, with few exceptions, are no longer subject to examination by the various taxing authorities before 2018.